BROOKLYN SAVVY

 #107 Cannabis in NYC, Part 2

-With smoke shops popping up on every corner of NYC in the last few years, and legalization of the exotic flower, how do we destigmatize what Cannabis means to the black community?
+With smoke shops popping up on every corner of NYC and other urban centers in the last few years and legalization of the exotic flower, how do we destigmatize what cannabis means to the Black community?
 Is it a drug or a commodity?
 What does legalization mean for those who were criminalized for it?

 Cast: Toni Williams, Jason Starr, Valerie White, Tremaine Wright, Tokunbo Anifalaje